abd129-0/MonAssignment/README.md

     pip install requests
     ```

+    ```
+    pip install configparser
+    ```

 ### Usage

-1. Clone the repository or download the script directly.
+1. Clone the repository or download the script directly:
     ```
     git clone https://github.com/abd129-0/MondayAssignment.git
     ```

+2. Before running the script, make sure to modify the configuration file (`config.ini`) according to your setup.

-2. Open a terminal or command prompt.
+3. Open a terminal or command prompt.

-3. Navigate to the directory containing the script.
+4. Navigate to the directory containing the script:
     ```
     cd <path>/monday.comHW
     ```

-4. Run the script using the following command:
+5. Run the script using the following command:
     ```
     python monday.comHW.py
     ```

-5.The script will create a new CSV file in the navigated directory.
+6. The script will create a new CSV file in the current directory.